Heavy Traffic Joint Queue Length Distribution without Resource Pooling

 Using diffusion limit to study the behaviour of a queueing system in heavy traffic was first introduced by Kingman \cite{kingman1962_brownian}, where he studied a single server queue.
-Using the state space collapse to study the heavy traffic optimality was first introduced by in \cite{foschini1978basic}, where the authors studied the performance of the Join-the-shortest queue policy in a multi-server system.
-This method was successfully applied to several queueing systems that satisfies the CRP condition \cite{harrison1998heavy, harrison1987brownian, Williams_CRP, stolyar2004maxweight, gamarnik2006validity}.
+The phenomenon of state space collapse was used to study the heavy traffic optimality in \cite{foschini1978basic}, where the authors studied the performance of the Join-the-shortest queue policy in a multi-server system.
+This method was successfully applied to several queueing systems that satisfy the CRP condition \cite{harrison1998heavy, harrison1987brownian, Williams_CRP, stolyar2004maxweight, gamarnik2006validity}.
 The idea has also been used to study some non-CRP systems, eg., bandwidth sharing network \cite{Weina_bandwidth, kang2009state, zwart_bandwidth_diffusion, yeyaobandwidth2012}.
 A major drawback of the diffusion limit method is that it involves a certain interchange of limits which is hard to establish.

 The idea behind diffusion limits \cite{gurvich2014diffusion, Williams_state_space, rei_state_space} is to show a \textit{process level convergence} of the scaled queue length vector to a Reflected Brownian Motion (RBM) \cite{harrison_2013_book, morters2010brownian, uhlenbeck1930theory}.
-Due to state space collapse, the corresponding RBM lives in a lower dimensional subspace as compared to the original state space of the queueing system.
+Due to state space collapse, the corresponding RBM lives in a lower dimensional subspace compared to the original state space of the queueing system.
 Next step is to study the stationary distribution of the obtained RBM process.
 The stationary distribution of an RBM motion can be characterized the Basic Adjoint Relationship (BAR) \cite{dai2011nonnegativity}.
 Solving the BAR to obtain the stationary distribution is hard in general.
 But under the skew-symmetry condition \cite{harrison1987multidimensional, williams1987reflected, harrison1987brownian}, one can solve the BAR to show that the stationary distribution of the RBM is given by product-form exponential.
-A few papers \cite{franceschi2019integral, harrison1978diffusion} attempt to solve the BAR even when the skew-symmetry condition is not satisfied, while others \cite{dai2011reflecting, Franceschi2017asymptotic} use the BAR to study the tail behaviour of the stationary distribution of the RBM.
+The authors in \cite{franceschi2019integral, harrison1978diffusion} attempt to solve the BAR even when the skew-symmetry condition is not satisfied, while others \cite{dai2011reflecting, Franceschi2017asymptotic} use the BAR to study the tail behaviour of the stationary distribution of the RBM.
 Numerical methods to solve the BAR and obtain the stationary distribution is presented in \cite{dai1991steady, dai1992reflected}.